inetpy/inetpy.github.io/_posts/2011-07-29-nexus-two-way-vpc-good-to-know.md

   - mec
   - multi-chassis link aggregation
 ---
 Quick overview of topology, two Nexus 7000s and two Nexus 5020s each with two 10Gig connections to each other.
-In other words, there&#8217;s a total of 40Gig between each switch, and they&#8217;re all in one vPC, like so;
+In other words, there&#8217;s a total of 40Gig between each switch, and they&#8217;re all in one vPC, like so.

 **Diagram**
 <img id="diagram" src="{{ site.url }}/assets/images/Two_Way_vPC.png" alt="Diagram" title="" />